DeepLabCut/DeepLabCut/README.md

    - To begin, first edit the myconfig_analysis.py file

    - For extracting posture from a folder with videos run ("CUDA_VISIBLE_DEVICES=0 python3 AnalyzeVideos.py") and then make labeled videos ("MakingLabeledVideo.py").

+# Quick Run Guide:
+  After becoming familar with the work flow, here is the list of commands to run in the terminal for training:

+  Place your videos in the folder DeepLabCut-master/Generating_a_Training_Set, then select and label frames:

+      $ python3 Step1_SelectRandomFrames_fromVideos.py
+  Then, in the folder Generating_a_Training_Set:

+      $ python3 Step2_ConvertingLabels2DataFrame.py
+  Check labels, and prepare to run:

+      $ python3 Step3_CheckLabels.py  #go check the frames in the newly created folders, then if okay, run:
+      $ python3 python3 Step4_GenerateTrainingFileFromLabelledData.py

+   - transfer the folders just created (i.e. "YOURexperimentNameTheDate-trainset95shuffle1" & "unaugmented..." ) into the folder "/pose-tensorflow/models"

+Set-up and train:

+      $ cd ..
+      $ cd pose-tensorflow/models/pretrained
+      $ ./download.sh

+Go into the newly transferred folder & run:

+      $ cd pose-tensorflow/models/YOURexperimentNameTheDate-trainset95shuffle1/train #change this to your folder name!
+      $ TF_CUDNN_USE_AUTOTUNE=0 CUDA_VISIBLE_DEVICES=0 python3 ../../../train.py

+(see Steps 7 & 8 above for post-running analysis!)

 # Contribute:

 - Issue Tracker: https://github.com/AlexEMG/DeepLabCut/issues